Alexander Tcherepnin: Style and techniques

 His output includes three operas, four symphonies, a divertimento (which is a symphony in all but name), six piano concertos, works for ballet, choral music, alto saxophone solo, and a large amount of solo piano music.
 His Symphony No. 1 (1927) is remarkable for including the first symphonic movement ever written completely for unpitched percussion; this preceded by four years Edgard Varèse's Ionisation of 1931.
 One of two symphonies left incomplete at his death would have been for percussion alone.
 Tcherepnin invented his own harmonic languages.
 The most famous of his synthetic scales, derived by combining minor and major hexachords, has nine notes and consists of three conjunct semitone-tone-semitone tetrachords.
 This came to be known as the "Tcherepnin scale", and may be classified with Messiaen's modes of limited transposition.

-He also worked with pentatonic scales, old Russian modal tunes, Georgian harmonies, and a nine-note "chromatic perfect" scale built upon half-step and step-and-a-half intervals.
+He also worked with pentatonic scales, old Russian modal tunes, Georgian harmonies, and a six-note "chromatic perfect" scale built upon half-step and step-and-a-half intervals also called as the augmented scale.
 Tcherepnin discussed these techniques in his monograph "Basic Elements of My Musical Language".